 I love it also because the hours are versatile.
 You take on a project and you can tour around that.
 I think it’s a great job to do if I was touring with a music band or project.
 I’m teaching right now; it’s not so versatile.
 You can’t just tell your students, “See ya, I’m going on tour.”
 You’re committed to them and you’re committed to that time.
 With producing, I feel like you get a greater sense of being your own boss and doing things as you please.
 You’re not controlled by time necessarily as much.
 You’re not tied down by as strong of a schedule.

 David: And that’s a big part of why Pat and I get along so well because he and I have a similar vision.
-The vision we have here at Red Flame is working with artists and putting that music first, and I think that’s missing in a lot of the music industry.
 Having that passion for the music rather than the business, the money, all that kind of stuff.

 Patrick: Definitely.
 Most producers just produce the way they do and become who they are to be marketable.
 It all fits a niche sound;they have a formula that’s meant to be driven out to masses and that’s what I’m not about.
 I’m in music to grow and to have growth in music and not fit into a formula where the sound is already known before it’s recorded.
 It’s a process.
 It’s got to be a process.